What Does Cardamom Taste Like? Sweet, Spicy & Floral Flavor Explained

 The Taste of Cardamom

 At its core, cardamom has a sweet and spicy flavor, with hints of citrus and a slight floral undertone.
-It's not as overpowering as cumin or coriander but adds a subtle, complex layer to any dish.
 The aroma is often described as warm, slightly sweet, and almost minty, making it a favorite in both sweet and savory applications.

 Flavor Profile Cardamom Cinnamon Vanilla